emmajhudgins/eab_mgmt/README.md

 **Methods:**

-we reformulated the pest dispersal model as an optimal control framework.
+We reformulated the pest dispersal model as an optimal control framework.
 Quarantines could limit propagule pressure entering or leaving cells, and biocontrol and eradication could decrease population sizes in each cell.

 Contrary to past frameworks, this approach accounts for the interactivity of management implications across timesteps.

 We group potential strategies into site and spread focussed, either tackling flow of propagules or local population sizes.

-We tested our optimization model against rules of thumb that used different proportions of site and spread-focussed measures We chose to minimize future exposed street ash (gain in propagule pressure*# urban trees)
+We tested our optimization model against rules of thumb that used different proportions of site and spread-focussed measures.

+We chose to minimize future exposed street ash (EAB propagule pressure* number of urban trees)

 **Results:**